rjreed/sketchdb/README.md

 none

 **Return value:** Returns a Promise.
-When resolved, Promise returns
+When resolved, Promise returns an array of the table names as strings.

 **Example usage:**